huynguy-db/arcion-docs/content/docs/references/troubleshooting.md

           at tech.replicant.db.DBReplicationManager.a(SourceFile:3175)
           ...
 1 common frames omitted</code></pre>

-- Decide whether the issue is easier to fix by yourself, or you need to contact the [Arcion Support Team](https://support.arcion.io).
+- Decide whether you can fix the issue by yourself, or you need to contact the [Arcion Support Team](https://support.arcion.io).
   - In this case, the first `ERROR` shows the following exception:

     ```java